Corporate Governance

 Corporate Governance System

-Directors as a general rule, at least one-third shall be Outside Directors.
-In addition, Directors are appointed for a term of office of one year and may be re-appointed.
-In order to ensure the effectiveness of the Board of Directors, it shall be a configuration that balances diversity with an appropriate size.
-As of the end of June 2023, the Board of Directors consists of 15 Directors, including 7 Outside Directors.
+Under the Articles of Incorporation, the number of Directors shall not exceed 17, and, as a general rule, a majority of Directors shall be Outside Directors.
+In addition, Directors (excluding Directors who are Audit and Supervisory Committee Members) are appointed for a term of office of one year and may be re-appointed.
+In order to ensure the effectiveness of the Board of Directors, it shall be configured to balance diversity with an appropriate size.
+As of the end of June 2026, the Board of Directors consists of 17 Directors, including 9 Outside Directors.

-The Company has established the Nomination Committee and the Compensation Committee, which consist mainly of Outside Directors, to raise the transparency of the processes for selecting as well as determining compensation for Directors, Audit & Supervisory Board Members and Executive Officers of the Company and principal business subsidiaries.
+The Company has established the Nomination Committee and the Compensation Committee, which consist mainly of Outside Directors, to raise the transparency of the processes for selecting officers and determining officer compensation for the Company and principal business subsidiaries.

-As a general rule, a majority of the members of each committee are selected from outside of the Company, and the chairman of each committee is one of the outside members.
+In principle, a majority of the members of each committee shall be outside members, and the chairperson of each committee shall be selected from among outside members.
 The status of the members is as follows.

 Nomination Committee